soboapps/LoyaltyCard/README.md

 Anyone want to make iOS version :-)

-Store Owner - Program NFC tag with your Store Name Write another - Write another TAG that has a link to the App on Google Play.
+Store Owner - Program NFC tag with your Store Name - It would be best to write another TAG that has a link to the App on Google Play as well to make it easy for your customers.

 <img src="http://www.soboapps.com/wp-content/uploads/2015/05/device-2016-04-16-120416.png">  <img src="http://www.soboapps.com/wp-content/uploads/2015/05/device-2016-04-16-120855.png">